How to get the best price for your car

 Before you create a listing for your car, it’s important to check if your car insurance is up to date – especially if you’re offering test drives!
 The last thing you need is an accident when a potential buyer is behind the wheel, or a garage burglary right before a sale.
 AAMI Comprehensive Car Insurance covers test drives, if the insured driver is present – even if someone else is driving!

 Now, on to AAMI’s top six car sales tips.
 We spoke to Shaun Wilton, carsales.com.au Group Manager of Customer Service, to get his top tips for selling your car online.

 1. Give it a good clean

-Before you even think about advertising your car, you ought to give it a good detail so that it's looking its absolute best and you can maximise your return.
+Before you even think about advertising your car, you should give it a good detail so it's looking its absolute best and you can maximise your return.
 “You have to put some elbow grease in and clean it inside and out,” Wilton says.
 “If you don't feel confident in your ability to give it a good clean, then you could go to a serviced car wash – they’ll do a great job.”

 2. Put effort into your photos